CodyReichert/awesome-cl/README.md

 Reference
 ---------

 * NEW!
+[Metaspec](https://metaspec.dev/) - another rendition of the dpANS3R CL specification, but to an s-expression based document format, and then to HTML.
+All divergences from the specification are documented, all revisions are versioned and dated.
+Math is rendered via MathML.
+Also includes an info render and an emacs integration package.
+Free to copy, modify, and distribute.
+* NEW!
 [CL CommunitySpec](https://cl-community-spec.github.io/pages/index.html) - a rendition of the Common Lisp ANSI Specification draft.
   * with an interactive search, syntax highlighting!
 And open-source.
 * NEW! [novaspec](https://novaspec.org/) - a modern rendition of the CL ANSI draft.